hariscats/aoai-streaming-demo/README.md

 # Azure OpenAI Streaming Demo

-A minimal Python demo to stream completions from an Azure OpenAI deployment via APIM and count tokens using [tiktoken](https://github.com/openai/tiktoken).
+A minimal Python demo to stream completions from an Azure OpenAI deployment via APIM and count tokens using [tiktoken](https://github.com/openai/tiktoken) on client-side and then compare against usage data returned from AOAI.

 ## Prerequisites